Nothia aphylla: Description

 The sporophyte of Nothia aphylla consisted of thin underground and aerial stems (axes).
 The underground stems or rhizomes were up to 2 mm in diameter and branched laterally.
 The underside of the rhizomes had a longitudinal ridge from which unicellular rhizoids emerged.
 There were no true roots.
 At intervals the rhizomes turned upwards to emerge as upright stems.
 Around the region of the upwards bend, horizontal branches appeared at right angles to continue the growth of the rhizomes.
 The upright stems were generally less than 2.5 mm in diameter; a reconstruction suggests a height of around 20 cm.
 Aerial stems branched dichotomously in a three-dimensional pattern, with the last two sets of branches bearing sporangia.
 The sporangia were attached by short stalks at the end and along the sides of the stem, in a more-or-less spiral fashion.
 The stalks curved upwards so that the sporangia were roughly upright.
 Spores were released through a longitudinal slit which appeared at the apex of the sporangia.
 The spores were trilete and around 65 μm in diameter.

 Both the horizontal rhizomes and the vertical stems had vascular tissue which formed a central core (protostele), and is described as having centrarch development.
 The precise structure of the vascular core varied between the rhizomes and the aerial stems.

 Although Nothia aphylla was leafless, its aerial stems were covered with 'emergences': bumps on the stems which were oval, around 0.3 mm high and 0.7 to 1.2 mm long by up to 0.5 mm wide.
 The emergences were formed by existing cells expanding, not by extra cells being produced as in other Early Devonian zosterophylls and trimerophytes.
 Each emergence had a single stoma.
 The density of the emergences varied so that in regions which had them there were between 3 and 5 or more stomata per mm^{2}.
 The sporangia did not have emergences, although there were a few stomata.

 Kerp et al. suggest that Nothia aphylla was a geophyte which inhabited sandy soils and had a clonal life-style.
 The underground rhizomes persisted from year to year, continually spreading via lateral branches.
 The aerial stems appeared annually.
-They base this analysis on a number features, including evidence that the rhizomes were subterranean, and that rhizomes were still living when erect stems had decayed.
+They base this analysis on a number of features, including evidence that the rhizomes were subterranean, and that rhizomes were still living when erect stems had decayed.

 The plant described as Kidstonophyton discoides is possibly the male gametophyte of Nothia aphylla.